RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 ##### Future folder structure (2018.07.22)

 Actually all images of a certain type are kept in one folder.
 This limits its use as the amount of files per folder is limited.
-It may limited to 60000 files on older systems and on around 4 Gbyte files on newer.
+It may limited to 60000 files on older systems and around 4 GByte files on newer systems.
 Anyhow the system catches performance issues after too many files in one.

 The development team aims for folder per gallery so other slide shows may benefit from this too.